jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 in its evolution.
 We departed at the same stop,
 still strangers, twins separated by forty years,
 a single heart that divided like a cell, as we headed off
-in different directions, our footsteps fading into echoes. in different directions, our footsteps echoing into darkness.
+in different directions, our footsteps echoing into darkness.

 ***